Manufacturers & Manufacturing Insurance

 If your manufacturing process causes pollution, you can be sued for that pollution causing harm or property damage.
 This coverage can help you cover associated legal expenses.

 If you operate company vehicles, you should have a commercial auto insurance policy.
-Every province in Canada requires third party liability insurance coverage, which covers the repairs or replacement of the other driver(s)’s vehicle if your company is at-fault in an accident, as well as covers legal expenses if you’re sued as a result.
-However, this coverage doesn’t offer any protection for your own vehicles.
+Every province in Canada requires third-party liability insurance coverage, which covers the repairs or replacement of the other driver(s)’s vehicle if your company is at-fault in an accident, as well as covers legal expenses if you’re sued as a result.

 As a full-service insurance brokerage, Rogers also offers group benefits coverage for your employees.
 This includes extended health benefits as well as life, disability and critical illness insurance.